wp-plugins/slideshow-gallery/readme.txt

 The slideshow is flexible, all aspects can easily be configured and embedding/hardcoding the slideshow gallery is a breeze.

+See the <a href="http://tribulant.net/slideshowgallery/">online demonstration</a>.

 Here are several ways to display a slideshow:

 = Shortcode for all slides =

-To embed a slideshow with all slides under **Slideshow > Manage Slides** in the plugin, simply insert `[slideshow]` into the content of a post/page.
+To embed a slideshow with all slides under **Slideshow > Manage Slides** in the plugin, simply insert `[tribulant_slideshow]` into the content of a post/page.

 = Shortcode for a gallery's slides =

-To embed a slideshow with slides from a specific gallery under **Slideshow > Manage Galleries** in the plugin, simply insert `[slideshow gallery_id="X"]` (where X is the ID value of the gallery) into the content of a post/page.
+To embed a slideshow with slides from a specific gallery under **Slideshow > Manage Galleries** in the plugin, simply insert `[tribulant_slideshow gallery_id="X"]` (where X is the ID value of the gallery) into the content of a post/page.

 = Shortcode for the images of a WordPress post/page =

-To embed a slideshow with the images uploaded to a WordPress post/page through it's media gallery, simply insert `[slideshow post_id="X"]` (where X is the ID value of the post).
+To embed a slideshow with the images uploaded to a WordPress post/page through it's media gallery, simply insert `[tribulant_slideshow post_id="X"]` (where X is the ID value of the post).
 Whether you want to display the images from a post or a page, the parameter remains `post_id`.

+= Shortcode for latest/featured products =

+In order to display latest or featured products in a slideshow, you need the <a href="http://tribulant.com/plugins/view/10/wordpress-shopping-cart-plugin" title="WordPress Shopping Cart">Shopping Cart plugin</a> from Tribulant Software.
+Once you have this installed and activated, you can easily display recent or featured products.
+To display recent products use the shortcode `[tribulant_slideshow products="latest"]` and to display featured products, use `[tribulant_slideshow products="featured"]`.
+For both, you can use the `productsnumber` parameter to limit the number of products eg. `[tribulant_slideshow products="latest" productsnumber="5"]`

 = Hardcode into any plugin/theme with PHP =